 After a while, deep manmade tracks become visible in the soil, and abandoned mine carts are scattered around the area.
-They are nearing Ogran, an old dwarven city.
-Ogran has long been destroyed, but there are still a few dwarven enclaves left, which specialize in bat riding.
+They are nearing the ruins of Ogran, an old dwarven city, that now consists of several dwarven enclaves.
+The dwarves of these enclaves defend their territory fiercely, often seen flying enormous bats.

 Suddenly they hear an enormous rumbling and thundering sound behind them.
 From high up, huge rocks tumble down the slope.
 A cave in – the way back is closed, and the only way left is forward.
-Then a huge humanoid shape appears, and he yells loudly.
+Then a huge humanoid shape appears, and he yells loudly in a thundering voice.
 The earth starts shaking: Phaedra and Alvra manage to stay upright, but the others go down.

 The horned ogre has a big club as a weapon and is aided by an earth elemental.
 He demands a toll for their passage: 250 gold each.
 Lilith tries to engage the ogre –his name is Bolgoreth– in a conversation.
 When she tries to stall, the impatient creature takes a big sword and slams it into the earth.
 The earth groans and shakes once more, and now the way forward is blocked as well by another cave in.
 Lilith loses her footing again and gets pissed.
 She starts arguing with the ogre, so he calls another friend to help him: a two-headed ogre, that goes by the names Crusher and Cracker.

-Lilith, not feeling the need to fight without a cause and impatient to get home with the blood moss, pays the toll – gold they found on their quest anyway.
+Lilith, not feeling the need to fight without a cause, decides to hold her notorious temper in check and pays the toll – gold they found on their quest anyway.
 The ogres, happy with their accomplishment, leave through a side corridor, while Phaedra nimbly climbs up the unstable mountain of stones and rocks.
 The underground is still settling.
 The space between the boulders and the ceiling is very narrow, but the scout is able to squeeze through the gap.
 On the other side of the cave-in, all seems to be quiet.
 Alvra takes his time on the wobbly surface and joins his sister near the top.
 Phaedra wraps a rope around a huge boulder so her siblings can use it to climb up too.
 They untie the rope and crawl through the claustrophobic space.

 The rest of the journey home is blissfully uneventful, and after a couple of hours, they reach Erelhei-Cinly once more.